640 South State StreetDover, Delaware 19901

-You may have this test if your doctor suspects you have kidney disease or if you have diabetes.
+You may have this test if your health care provider thinks you have kidney disease or if you have diabetes.

-You may need to repeat this test one to two weeks later so your doctor can see if your urine albumin level is rising.
+You may need to have this test again in 1 to 2 weeks.
+This is so your health care provider can see if your urine albumin level is rising.

-Your doctor might also do tests to check for other waste products in your blood, including creatinine and urea nitrogen.
+Your health care provider might also do tests to check for other waste products in your blood.
+These include creatinine and urea nitrogen.
 If your kidneys are working the way they should, these waste products are removed from your blood.

-You may have tests to measure the amount of creatinine in your urine, too.
-These tests help your doctor figure out your urine albumin/creatinine ratio, which helps to screen for, diagnose, and monitor treatment for kidney disorders.
+You may have tests to see how much creatinine is in your urine.
+These tests help your health care provider figure out your urine albumin/creatinine ratio.
+This helps to screen for, diagnose, and monitor treatment for kidney disorders.

 You may also have a test to figure out your glomerular filtration rate.
 Tiny blood vessels in the kidney, known as glomeruli, keep protein from seeping into your urine.
 If your glomeruli are damaged, more protein will seep into your urine.